dirko/dirko.github.io/_posts/2016-04-02-Bidirectional-LSTMs-with-Keras.md

 into the network in mini-batches.

 The problem with this is of course that sequences are different lengths
-- which is exactly why we are using RNNs in the first place - we want to be able to handle any length input.
+- which is exactly why we are using RNNs in the first place---we want to be able to handle any length input.

 There are a few ways to get variable length sequences *and* vectorisation.